Elisabeth Reyes

-Elisabeth Reyes Villegas (born 25 March 1985) is a Spanish model and moderator.
+Elisabeth Reyes Villegas (born 25 March 1985) is a Spanish model, moderator and beauty pageant titleholder.

 Biography

 Model career

 She won on 2 April 2006 the title as Miss Spain 2006.
 Reyes posed for catalogs of Ace & As and Blusens Teleno.
 Reyes portrayed her Miss Spain title at Salsa rosa, Tan a gustito, and the German magazine Gala.

 Television career

 Reyes moderated from 2008 to 2009 for Televisión Española.
-Reyes participated the Dancing show Mira quien Baila for the Spanish Television and came in third place with her partner.
+Reyes participated the Dancing show Mira quién Baila for the Spanish Television and came in third place with her partner.

 Personal life

 In 2008, Reyes was in a relationship with Spanish footballer Sergio Ramos and in June 2009 she dated Spanish footballer Alexis.